 Short Track v/s Long Track Speed SkatingGavin Thulien

-The events for short track consist of single races over 500m, 1000m and 1500m along with a 5000m relay for men and a 3000m relay for women.
-It includes 4 to 6 competitors per heat, according to the distance.
+Short track events encompass single races over 500m, 1000m, and 1500m, along with a 5000m relay for men and a 3000m relay for women, featuring 4 to 6 competitors per heat.

-Long track events consist of races in 500m, 1000m and 1500m for men and women.
-There are 5000m and 10000m races for men and 3000m and 5000m races for women.
-Every racer skates in their own lane against time.
+Long track events include individual races in 500m, 1000m, and 1500m for both genders, with additional 5000m and 10000m races for men and 3000m and 5000m races for women.
+Each skater competes in their own lane against time.